hcikit/hcikit/docz/docs/quickstart.md

 First, make sure you've installed node so we can use NPM.

-To make things really easy we built a version of `create-react-app` but for hci experiments called.
+To make things really easy we built a version of `create-react-app` but for hci experiments.
 Simply run:

 ```
 npx create-react-app my-project --scripts-version @hcikit/hci-scripts